Chilean in $13.2 mln insider trading accord with U.S. regulators

 The announcement by Abbott days later of an agreement to buy CFR in a $2.9 billion deal enabled Bilbao and Hurtado to reap about $10.6 million in illicit profits, the SEC said.

-The SEC filed its lawsuit in December against Bilbao, the president of banking and insurance company Consorcio Financiero SA, and Hurtado, who like Bilbao is a Chilean citizen living in Santiago.
+The SEC filed its lawsuit in December against Bilbao, the president of banking and insurance company Consorcio Financiero SA, and Hurtado, who was a director of the company’s banking unit.
+Both men were Chilean citizens living in Santiago, the lawsuit said.

 The SEC subsequently obtained a court order freezing $42.8 million of Bilbao’s and Somerton’s assets.